NEA-EHI-Informatics/data_infra/monitoring/lanximonitor/README.md

 1. Get the default by running `GET` against `http://<URL>/rest/rec/channels/input/all/transducers`.
 See example config: [setup.json](./setup.json)

 You'll need to get the `serialNumber` of the **attached** tranducers and edit the default values.

+# References

+For more information regarding the LAN-XI module's REST API please refer to this [PDF guide](https://www.bksv.com/-/media/literature/Manuals/be1872.ashx)